 You can read a full roundup of our favorite Starbucks K-cups here.

-It can be exciting to go explore your local coffee shops and to sip craft coffee when traveling – but when you want something reliable, these Starbucks beans will never disappoint.
+It can be exciting to go explore your local coffee shops and to sip craft coffee when traveling – but when you want something reliable and healthy, these Starbucks beans will never disappoint.

 So what are the best Starbucks coffee beans available this year?
 Our top pick is the trusty French Roast, and this is closely followed by our runner-up, the Sumatra blend.
 We’re also very excited about the Caffé Verona, which is our top pick for more unusual roasts.